keith-merchant-ibm/vpc-on-classic-1/errors.md

 Make sure your request conforms to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## version_not_supported
 **Message** Version specified is not supported.
-The version must be 2019-05-31 or later.

 The version query parameter must be 2019-05-31 or later.

 ## volume_action_invalid_request
 **Message**: The volume cannot be attached or detached from the instance in its current status.